ligato/docs/docs/user-guide/get-vpp-agent.md

 # VPP Agent Setup

-This section shows you how to prepare and run an environment supporting the VPP agent and VPP in a single container.
+This section shows you how to prepare and run an environment supporting the VPP agent.

 !!!
 Terminology
     `VPP Agent` refers to a Ligato agent tailored for a VPP data plane.
 Both run in a single container. `vpp-agent` refers to the actual code, syntax, or container name. `VPP` refers to the VPP data plane.